TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/Database/Index.rst

 .. caution::

    The DataHandler needs a properly configured TCA.
-If your field is not configured in the TCA the DataHandler will not able to interact with it.
+If your field is not configured in the TCA the DataHandler will not be able to interact with it.
 This also is the case if you configured "type"="none" (which is in fact a valid type) or if an invalid type is specified.
 In that case the DataHandler is not